FHTW-HWSE/projekt-gruppe-20-yadalufi/contribution.md

 # Contribution Guide

-Below are some guidelines on how to get started with cloning the project, committing changes, and branching.
+Below are some guidelines on how to get started in your terminal with cloning the project, committing changes, and branching.

 ## Cloning the Project